Skip to content

 Google Search Snippet of Albert Einstein

 Artificial Intelligence (AI) is something that more big technology companies are integrating into their products and services.
 Machine Learning (ML) is the most common way AI is created.
 Basically, computers get a ton of information about the same thing and start to find patterns in that information which can then be applied to other actions.
 For SEO that means that Google is having its computers identify trillions of pieces of data we give it every day to understand what we are looking for when we search.
 The more it can understand, the better it can provide us what we are looking for.
 The more it knows the better it can serve up the right information.
 To make sure your customers are finding you, Google needs to know all about your business.
 It needs to know what your business is all about.
 The more information you provide, the better it can find you.
-The bottom line is to make sure you are getting found by your customers, you need to make sure Google knows as much about your business as you can.
+The bottom line is to make sure you are getting found by your customers, you need to make sure Google knows as much relevant information about your business as possible.

 woman making dough while camera is recording